DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/Thingsboard/CABasicDetails.png)

 5a-4.
+The values in "Issuer Details" determine the device's certificate content when a device is provisioned later.
+Select MQTT in the dropdown `Load default values for` to load the default issuer configuration for an MQTT use case.
-Fill "Issuer Details".
-Fields are auto-filled with relevant values, and these can be modified.
+Fields are autofilled with relevant values, but can be modified.
-The `Serial Number` and `Common Name` are auto filled with values from voucher, and these can be modified.
+The content `$(serial)`in the field `Serial Number` and `Common Name` states that the Common Name field in the certificate will contain the serial number of the respective device.
 Click on "Submit" to create a new CA.

 ![KEYNOA](/img/KEYNOA/Thingsboard/IssuerDetails.png)